triggerdotdev/api-icons/readme.md

 They will:

 1. check any changes look good in Storybook.
+2. Bump the version number.
-2. Run `npm run publish` to publish a new version.
-It will bump the version number and publish to npm.
+3. Run `npm publish` to publish a new version.
-3. Commit the changes to the repository.
+4. Push the modified package.json to the repository.

 ## License